Hadapsar: Rail

+Road

 Hadapsar is located along the Mumbai Hyderabad National Highway, also known as NH65, which also connects Pune and Solapur.
 It is also well connected to Pune Nagar highway through Kharadi bypass.

 Hadapsar Gadital is very well known central bus station and is connected to every location of the city by PMPML MSRTC buses.
 The PMPML also operates AC buses on the many routes including Katraj-Hadapsar BRT Route, Hinjewadi, Nigdi and Wagholi.
-State Transport buses have a stopover on solapur and saswad national highways.
+State Transport buses have a stopover on Solapur and Saswad national highways.